Vibrating Fork Level Sensor Principle and Comparison

-As the material level increases and comes in contact with the Vibrating Fork tines, the amplitude of osciallation of tuning fork level switch dampens.
+As the material level increases and comes in contact with the Vibrating Fork tines, the amplitude of oscillation of tuning fork level switch dampens.
 When the amplitude goes below a set threshold, the onboard electronics causes a change to the outputs(Relays/ PNP).

-The natural frequency of oscillation for the tuning fork decreases as it covered with the liquid application media.
-The threshold frequency is set to match the natural frequency of tuning fork sensor under water as shown here:
+The natural frequency of oscillation for the tuning fork level switch decreases as it covered with the liquid application media.
+The threshold frequency is set to match the natural frequency of tuning fork type level switch under water as shown here: